jason-davey/studio/TECHNICAL_SPEC.md

 - **Direct Integration with Keyword Platforms (Backend Task):** For fetching keywords to pre-fill `campaignFocus`.
 - **Advanced UX Analysis AI (External Tool - Recommendations Engine):** The external "Recommendations Engine" (which produces the `PageBlueprint`) is responsible for incorporating analysis based on Usability Heuristics (Nielsen), Accessibility (WCAG), and behavioral models like COM-B, as detailed by UX.
 This application consumes the resulting content recommendations from the `PageBlueprint`.
 - **Enhanced Reporting Tool Integration:** The external "Recommendations Engine" could be enhanced with AI-led UX evaluation using frameworks like Nielsen's Heuristics, WCAG, and COM-B to generate more refined `PageBlueprint` data for this application.
+- **Step 3 A/B Blueprint Management:** Evolve Step 3 to manage two full `PageBlueprint` versions (A and B) for comprehensive A/B testing, making Step 4 primarily a deployment preparation step.

 ## 9. User Flow Diagram (Conceptual for 5-Step Workflow with Top Bar)